Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function

-The prediction of the HMF relies deeply on the results of cosmological simulations~\citep[see, for instance,][]{Tinker:2008ff,Watson:2012mt,Bocquet:2015pva,Despali:2015yla, Castro:2020yes,Bocquet:2020tes,Euclid:2022dbc}.
-Since simulations involving full hydrodynamical calculations are prohibitively more expensive than purely gravitational $N$-body simulations, the conventional method is to characterize the HMF using the latter and model how baryonic physics alters the mass of halos in post-processing~\citep[][]{Schneider:2015wta,Arico:2020lhq}.
-For the sake of brevity, we shall henceforth refer to these hydrodynamical simulations simply as `hydro' and their dark-matter (DM) only $N$-body counterpart as `dmo'.
-As already mentioned, despite being sub-dominant, the baryonic component has a sizeable impact on the detailed properties of the large-scale structure of our Universe~\citep{Cui:2014aga,Velliscig:2014bza,Bocquet:2015pva,Castro:2017tbn,Castro:2020yes,10.1093/mnras/stad2419}.
+The prediction of the HMF relies deeply on the results of cosmological simulations~\citep[see e.g.][]{Tinker:2008ff,Watson:2012mt,Bocquet:2015pva,Despali:2015yla, Castro:2020yes,Bocquet:2020tes,Euclid:2022dbc}.
+As simulations involving full hydrodynamical calculations are more expensive than purely gravitational $N$-body simulations, and the cost can even be prohibitive, the conventional method is to characterise the HMF using the latter and model how baryonic physics alters the mass of halos in post-processing~\citep[][]{Schneider:2015wta,Arico:2020lhq}.
+For the sake of brevity, we refer to these hydrodynamical simulations simply as `hydro' and their dark-matter(DM)-only $N$-body counterparts as `dmo'.
+As mentioned, despite being subdominant, the baryonic component has a sizeable impact on the detailed properties of the large-scale structure of our Universe~\citep{Cui:2014aga,Velliscig:2014bza,Bocquet:2015pva,Castro:2017tbn,Castro:2020yes,10.1093/mnras/stad2419}.

-Feedback processes related to supernovae (SN) and to active galactic nuclei (AGN) originate on small scales that cannot be explicitly resolved in simulations covering large cosmological volumes.
-As a result, it is impossible to explicitly simulate these processes within such large volumes from first principles; instead, sub-resolution models must be used~\citep[e.g.,][]{Springel:2003,Hirschmann:2013qfl,Vogelsberger:2014dza,Schaye:2014tpa,Crain:2015poa,McCarthy:2016mry,Vogelsberger:2019ynw}.
-These processes, however, affect the distribution of baryons and cosmic structures on scales well resolved by cosmological simulations and probed by observations~\citep[see, e.g.,][]{vanDaalen:2011xb}.
+Feedback processes related to supernovae (SNe) and to active galactic nuclei (AGN) originate on small scales that cannot be explicitly resolved in simulations covering large cosmological volumes.
+As a result, it is impossible to explicitly simulate these processes within such large volumes from first principles; instead, subresolution models must be used~\citep[e.g.][]{Springel:2003,Hirschmann:2013qfl,Vogelsberger:2014dza,Schaye:2014tpa,Crain:2015poa,McCarthy:2016mry,Vogelsberger:2019ynw}.
+However, these processes affect the distribution of baryons and cosmic structures on scales well resolved by cosmological simulations and probed by observations~\citep[see e.g.][]{vanDaalen:2011xb}.